Troubleshooting Activity, Steps, & Calories

 Oura calculates your daily energy expenditure using METs or Metabolic Equivalents.
 MET is a common measure used to express the energy expenditure and intensity of different physical activities.
 If the MET value of a specific activity is 4, it means that you’re burning 4 times as many calories as you would burn while resting.

 The time you spend doing different activities with specific MET values can be expressed as MET minutes.
-For example:

 - 30 min x brisk walking (MET value=3) = 90 MET minutes